taylorlum/stat234-1/README.md

 # stat234
- repo for code and data used in stat 234
+Code and data used in stat 234 at St. Lawrence University